Disposable plastic bottles are not only bad for the environment, but they are also suspected to be a risk to our health.

 First off, we do not think much of alarmism.
-In recent years, the new specters in the world of plastic products have become increasingly popular: bisphenol A (BPA), plasticizers & Co.
+In recent years, the new specters in the world of plastic products have become increasingly popular: bisphenol A (BPA), plasticizers, and the like.

 Even among experts, there’s still no consensus regarding their potential (or actual) health risks.
 In this article, we have taken an in-depth look at the facts to gauge how great the danger really is.

 So here’s the gist: there’s a whole range of chemicals in plastic bottles that have at least the potential to harm our health – both directly and indirectly (because they’re released into the environment).

 Even if we put all the aforementioned problems caused by plastic bottles aside for a moment – wouldn’t it be simply more prudent to avoid this potential health hazard, as long as there is no evidence of its harmlessness?